magentabusiness/magentabusiness.github.io/docs/paas/eu/solution-templates/swimming-pool-scada-system.md

         title: 'Click the "pencil" icon to open the RPC requests configuration;'
     1:
         image: https://img.thingsboard.io/solutions/swimming_pool_scada_system/rpc-requests-section-2-pe.png
-        title: 'Here you can configure parameters for remote procedure calls (RPC) from ThingsBoard to the device.'
+        title: 'Here you can configure parameters for remote procedure calls (RPC) from IoT Hub to the device.'

 solution-scada-rule-chain:
     0: